 For reference, humans have 5 million scent receptors in the nose.
 On the other hand, Beagles have 220 million scent receptors!
-Thats a nose that’s 44 times better!
+Thats a nose that’s roughly 44 times better than ours!

-You can probably imagine all the different types of smells that the Beagles encounter throughout their day.
+You can probably imagine all the different types of scents that the Beagle encounters throughout their day.
 With so many distractions, it could be a big reason why they can’t “focus” on obedience training.